This unit supports students learning to understand the structure of two-digit numbers and how to operate with them.

 In this session the students analyse a game of Snakes and Ladders to determine the gains and losses from climbing a ladder or sliding down a snake.

-How many squares did the yellow player gain by landing on the ladder?
+How many squares would a player gain by landing on the ladder on square 20?

-We are now going to imagine the game continued and look at some things that happened.
+We are now going to look at some of the other snakes and ladders.

 - For each ladder climb or snake slide ask the students to work out:

-How many squares did Player Yellow or Blue gain or lose by landing on the ladder or snake?
+How many squares would a player gain or lose by landing on the ladder or snake?

 - Look for your students to use the differences between digits rather than counting by tens and ones to find their answers.
-For example, the blue snake has the player sliding from 92 to 54.
-A slide of 40 would take them from 92 to 52, since the tens digit changes from 9 to 5 and 9 tens – 4 tens = 5 tens.
-Since 54 is two more than 52 the actual drop is 38 (two less than 40).
-You may need to use grouped materials for the Tens and Ones Place Value unit to model the operations.
+For example, the snake at the top left has the player sliding from 91 to 65.
+A slide of 30 would take them from 91 to 61, since the tens digit changes from 9 to 6 and 9 tens – 3 tens = 6 tens.
+Since 65 is four more than 61 the actual drop is 26 (four less than 30).
+You may need to use grouped materials to model the operations.

-A beans and bags model of 92 – 40 = 52.
-Putting two beans back gives 54 so the amount taken is 38.
+A beans and bags model of 91 – 30 = 61.
+Putting four beans back gives 65 so the amount taken is 26.

-- Challenge the students to work in pairs to work out the number of squares gained or lost by other ladders and snakes, e.g. the red snake and the seven step ladder.
+- Challenge the students to work in pairs to work out the number of squares gained or lost by other ladders and snakes.
 Start with an expectation that students can solve the problems using numbers but allow students to use grouped materials if they need support.
 Look for:

 - Do the students record the beginning and end numbers for a snake or ladder?